-And here’s a scarier thought than a Karen—96% of unhappy customers2 don’t complain about their bad customer experience.
-And a majority of them will abandon a brand forever after one such experience.
+Unfortunately, 96% of unhappy customers don’t complain about their bad customer experience.
+A majority of them will simply abandon a brand forever, increasing customer churn after one negative experience:

-It turns out, Karens are actually a blessing in disguise.
-When a customer demands to talk to a manager, they’re actually taking the time to complain.
+It turns out that the noisy complainers are actually blessings in disguise.
+When a customer demands to talk to a manager, they’re actually taking the time to tell you what’s wrong.
 They care.
-You should offer them free coffee, sit them down, and grab a pen and a notepad to make notes of those complaints.
+You should offer them free coffee, sit them down, grab a pen, and get them to fill out a customer satisfaction survey.

-And since most customers aren’t Karens—and aren’t forthcoming with their feedback—it’s up to you to proactively seek that customer feedback.
+And since most customers aren’t forthcoming with their feedback—it’s up to you to proactively follow up and seek that customer feedback by creating online surveys.

 In this post, we’ll cover the following things:

 - Why customer surveys (CSATs) are important